-The subject property will be zoned RS-5 which allows for single-family residential and multi-family development (with a Conditional Use Permit which must be noticed to property owners within 1,000 feet).
+The subject property which is proposed to be zoned RS-5 which allows for single-family residential and multi-family development (with a Conditional Use Permit which must be noticed to property owners within 1,000 feet).
 The immediate vicinity consists of primarily single-family residential users, which have similar noise level requirements during the day.
 The project will be required to comply with all noise policies from the Fresno General Plan and noise ordinance from the FMC.